-A government-commissioned report has recommended how to spend £675m high street fund announced in the Budget and calls for more local action to transform town centres, including utilising empty shops.
+A government-commissioned report has recommended how to spend the £675m high street fund announced in the Budget and calls for more local action to transform town centres, including utilising empty shops.

 The High Street Report was published by an expert panel set up by high streets minister Jake Berry MP in July 2018 to combat the issues facing UK town centres.